soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 Why did I tell you that?

-Because the game industry is full of insanely driven people like me.
+Because the games industry is full of insanely driven people like me.
 I think this is what you it takes to succeed as an outsider.
 A shit ton of hard work and strategic positioning.
 I did the sandwich job because I wanted to experience working in a kitchen.
 I did the newspaper writing because doing so made me a university employee and waived some of my tuition.
 I did the retail job at Limited Too because I was obsessed with Lizzie McGuire.
 (Okay, maybe ignore that last one.
 Worst job ever, btw.)

 I am not special--everyone in games has a story that is entirely different from mine but is similarly full of drive.
 I think what makes us alike is that we: